Christianstensgaard/logTraceSystem/README.md

 # UPDATES:

-## StreamWriter & StreamReader has been created:
+## StreamWriter.cs & StreamReader.cs has been created:
   - Added a Stream reader & writer to the libary, to make reading and writing more easy for the user.

 ## TraceController.cs has been updated: